Apprenticeships and Traineeships

 You can also find out what courses are available as an apprenticeship or traineeship in the industry that you have chosen by browsing the list of courses approved as an apprenticeship or traineeship in Tasmania.

 The following steps outline a path that may lead you to an apprenticeship or traineeship.

 Give some thought to what the type of work you are looking for and what industry you might want to work in.
 Apprenticeships and traineeships are available across almost every industry and role you can think of and are suitable for existing workers that already have a job, as well as new workers to an industry.

 Apprenticeships and traineeships can also be undertaken while still at school.
 School-based apprenticeships and traineeships are designed for young people to commence employment based training while completing year 10, 11 and 12 of schooling.

 Once you have an idea of your career path or preferred job you will need to find an employer who is interested in employing you as an apprentice or trainee.

-You can do this by looking in the job vacancy ads in your local paper or online, contacting an Apprenticeship Network Provider in your region to assist you with job-matching services, directly contacting employers in the industry you'd like to work in, or contacting a Group Training Organisation (GTO).
+You can do this by looking in the job vacancy ads in your local paper or online, contacting an Australian Apprenticeship Support Network (AASN) Provider in your region to assist you with job-matching services, directly contacting employers in the industry you'd like to work in, or contacting a Group Training Organisation (GTO).